evandiewald/helium-taxable-mining-earnings/README.md

 # helium-taxable-mining-earnings

-## Update 2-4-2021: Major updates to the code structure, now also just including the coingecko prices for each day in 2020 as a CSV to save calling the API every time for the same information.
-See new [`examples.py`](examples.py) usage.

-## Update 1-30-2021: Thanks to the positive response, I hacked together a site that will allow you to get this same functionality (with some minor improvements) without running the code yourself.
-You can access the site itself at http://heliumtaxtool.com or [the public repo here](https://github.com/evandiewald/helium-tax-tool-webpage).

-A brutally simple script for exporting a CSV of taxable earnings for a given account based on the USD/HNT price on Coingecko.
+A brutally simple script + application for exporting a CSV of taxable earnings for a given account based on the USD/HNT price on Coingecko.
+A public version of the application is hosted [here](http://heliumtaxtool.com).
 ## ***Disclaimer**: This is not official tax advice - I have zero qualifications and take no responsibility for how you use this code.
 Use at your own risk and make sure to consult a tax professional.*

 I suspect that Helium is many folks' first experience with crypto mining (it is for me) and thus, maneuvering crypto taxes.
 My understanding is that the IRS considers mined crypto as income, based on the USD value of the token on that day.